Operation Brevity: Allied force

-On the desert flank to the south, the 7th Armoured Brigade group was to move 30 mi from Bir el Khireigat to Sidi Azeiz destroying any opposition encountered en route.
-This group included three small mobile forces ("Jock columns") of the 7th Support Group, the cruiser tanks of 2nd RTR, and the armoured cars of the 11th Hussars, whose task was to patrol the open desert on the left flank and monitor the Sidi Azeiz–Bardia road.
-In the centre, the 22nd Guards Brigade group was to clear the top of the Halfaya Pass, secure Bir Wair, Musaid, and Fort Capuzzo, and conduct a company-sized probe toward Bardia.
-The group included two infantry formations (1st Battalion Durham Light Infantry and 2nd Battalion Scots Guards) and the infantry tanks of 4th RTR.
-In the north, the coast group was to advance along the coast road, capturing the lower Halfaya Pass, Sollum barracks, and the town of Sollum.
-The group included elements of the 2nd Battalion The Rifle Brigade, and the 8th Field Regiment Royal Artillery.
+On the desert flank to the south, the 7th Armoured Brigade group was to move 30 mi from Bir el Khireigat to Sidi Azeiz, destroying any opposition encountered en route.
+This group included three small mobile forces ("Jock columns") of the 7th Support Group, the cruiser tanks of 2nd RTR and the armoured cars of the 11th Hussars, whose task was to patrol the open desert on the left flank and monitor the Sidi Azeiz–Bardia road.
+In the centre, the 22nd Guards Brigade group was to clear the top of the Halfaya Pass and secure Bir Wair, Musaid and Fort Capuzzo, before conducting a company-sized probe toward Bardia.
+The group included two infantry battalions (1st Durham Light Infantry and 2nd Scots Guards) and the infantry tanks of the 4th RTR.
+In the north, the coast group was to advance along the coast road, to capture the lower Halfaya Pass, Sollum barracks and the town of Sollum.
+The group included elements of the 2nd Battalion Rifle Brigade and the 8th Field Regiment Royal Artillery.

 Axis force

-The main Axis opposition was Kampfgruppe von Herff, positioned on the desert plateau.
-It included 30–50 tanks of the 2nd Battalion, Panzer Regiment 5, an Italian motorised infantry battalion of the Trento Division, and supporting arms.
-The front line area around Halfaya Pass was defended by two companies of Bersaglieri—well trained Italian motorised infantry—with artillery support.
+The main Axis opposition was Kampfgruppe von Herff on the desert plateau, with 30–50 tanks of the 2nd Battalion, Panzer Regiment 5, an Italian motorised infantry battalion of the Trento Division and supporting arms.
+The front line area around Halfaya Pass was defended by two companies of Bersaglieri—well-trained Italian motorised infantry—with artillery support.
 On 9 May, the Germans intercepted a British weather report over the radio.
-The Afrika Korps war diary noted that "In the past, such reports had always been issued prior to the important enemy offensives to capture Sidi Barrani, Bardi, Tobruk, and the Gebel".
-Rommel strengthened the eastern side of his cordon around Tobruk as a precaution against sorties from the garrison and to order Kampfgruppe von Herff to adopt a more aggressive posture.
+The Afrika Korps war diary noted that "In the past, such reports had always been issued prior to the important enemy offensives to capture Sidi Barrani, Bardia, Tobruk, and the Gebel".
+Rommel strengthened the eastern side of his cordon around Tobruk as a precaution against sorties from the garrison and ordered Kampfgruppe von Herff to adopt a more aggressive posture.
 On 13 May, Axis aircraft bombed British tank concentrations and Herff expected an imminent British attack.
-On the following day aircraft were unable to locate the British, and it was reported that the "enemy intentions to attack were not known".
+On the following day aircraft were unable to locate the British and it was reported that the "enemy intentions to attack were not known".